arees88/ML_Azure_P3_Capstone/README.md

 ```

+Two version of Hyperdrive - One SKLearn class and the other using ScriptRunConfig Class

+Configure the Hyperdrive run using ScriptRunConfig class to set configuration information for submitting a training run in Azure Machine Learning.

 The ***max_iter*** parameter is of type integer and I have used `choice` to specify four discrete values in the sampler as follows:
 ```
 # Specify parameter sampler